BARK-STEEL/position/README.md

 * A stock-trading simulation application

-* Consumes Markit On Demand's series of APIs that provide current stock prices and performance history
+* Consumes Markit On Demand's series of APIs that provide current stock prices, performance history, and charting capablities

 ***